Being able to understand and identify the stages of navigating grief can help one cope with it.

 The five stages of grief are not rigid

-The five stages of grief only give us a rough idea about what people tend to experience during moments of grief.
+The five stages of grief only give us a rough idea of what people tend to experience during moments of grief.
 These are not well-defined, sequential stages that every grieving person inevitably goes through sequentially as they attempt to cope with their tragedy.

 It’s possible that each individual deals with grief uniquely.
 There are no fixed time intervals or emotional states that people experience in grief.
-People may go back and forth between these five stages, skip some of them or not experience some of them at all.
+People may go back and forth between these five stages, skip some of them, or not experience some of them at all.